 Talking to Ernie on the phone, it’s difficult to imagine him as an 87 year old man.
 His jovial conversation and his ready laugh make him sound much younger, and it’s only in the many moments where he shares his tidbits of wisdom does the conversation really allude to his age.
 His humour and humility is a breath of fresh air.

 Ernie is now a sculptor, but throughout his life he’s been and done an amazing variety of things.
 Growing up in Haileybury as a young man, he experimented with a lot of different types of work.
 Ernie started work at 12 years of age, taking advantage of the ready work of a mining community, he worked in mines and bush camps.
 At 16 he joined the Forestry Service, later he worked at a print company.
-He was a radio announcer for a year, then he worked for 7 years as a window dresser, travelling around Ontario setting up window displays for all different types of big box stores.
+He was a radio announcer for a year, then he worked for 7 years as a window dresser, travelling around Ontario setting up window displays for all different types of big box stores using products from various display props supplier options around.
 At the time, window displays were the most compelling marketing and advertising tools used by department stores.
 “I was really good at it”, he says confidently, and it’s obvious the way he speaks of it that he enjoyed the work as well.
 The job took him from Ottawa to Toronto to Sudbury and North Bay.
 While he never actually went to school for any of these jobs, it’s fairly obvious that Ernie never does anything halfway, and would have excelled at anything he put his mind to.

 When asked about his artistic inspirations as a youth, he admits he wanted to be an artist from age 13 – he started painting but in his own words he “wasn’t very good at it”, but he loved doing it.
 This love would certainly inform some of his later life successes.